Checkson/priority-async-queue/README.md

 callbackTask(5);

+// start running task id is 0
 // Error: 0 is too small!
+// start running task id is 1
 // Error: 1 is too small!
+// start running task id is 2
 // Error: 2 is too small!
+// start running task id is 3
 // complete, result is 3
+// start running task id is 4
 // complete, result is 4
 ```